Piotrekol/StreamCompanion/README.md

   - Mods display
   - [osu!Post][osuPost] integration
   - Magic(and more)

+### Help!
+StreamCompanion now has wiki explaining most of its functionality.
+Give it a read if you are having problems or wish to know what SC can do.
+[Click here][wiki]

 #### Functions "on hold"
 these used to be included before but I decided to remove them because of how horribly they seemed to work.